ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 | MS Word (DOCX)   | The text of the paragraph that has the Word Style `Title` applied to it will be captured as the text title in Manifold.                                                                                                                                                                     |
 | Manifest Ingests | In the YAML file, nested in the `meta` section the title metadata will be described like this: `title: The End of Man`.                                                                                                                                                                     |

-If you are unable to modify the source file accordingly, you can manually adjust the text title in this field.
+If Manifold cannot find title information it will automatically assign a random UUID as the title.
+That can be adjusted to a more appropriate title here.

 The value entered here, whether coming from a source file's metadata or from manual entry, will be properly encoded as the title in any EPUB that Manifold may make of the text for export or download.

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 <strong>Note</strong>.
 The content of this field will be included when when a URL from the text is shared with another platform capable of conveying that information to its readers (e.g., Twitter, Facebook).